The Trucking Terms Your Mom Warned You About

 These are the common areas where trucking companies run in and around delivering freight.

 These are bonuses given by trucking companies to drivers who can exceed a pre-set MPG average.
+A terrific example is PAM Transport's Mission MPG fuel bonus program.

 Hazardous Materials, as classified by the US EPA (Environmental Protection Agency).
-Transport of hazardous materials is strictly regulated by the US Department of Transportation.
+Transport of hazardous materials is strictly regulated by the US Department of Transportation. eGears offers an online Hazmat training course to help prepare for the written test.

 Hours of Service